GeorgeK95/SoftwareTechnologies/README.md

+# SoftwareTechnologies
-All my stuff from programming fundamentals course in SoftUni goes here.
+All my stuff from Software Technologies course in SoftUni here.